ngospina/Solo-Tools/RK05toDSK/README.md

 # RK05toDsk
-Create a dsk SOLO file image from a rk05 SOLO file image
+Create a dsk Solo file image from a rk05 Solo file image